 - Holiday Boat Parade

-Side Note: depending on the time of year you can take a bioluminescence tour to witness the natural phenomenon.
-The tour takes place in Hopkins which is quite a trek from San Pedro but worth your time and efforts.
+Bioluminescence tour which takes place in Hopkins.
+It’s quite a trek from San Pedro but worth your time and efforts.

 WHERE TO EAT: